pace-neutrons/Horace/documentation/adr/0023-error-format.md

 ```
 From which it should be obvious is not a consistent scheme for error identification, even within the same set of routines.

+As MATLAB standards do not enforce a particular style of error statement
+(though it does encourage certain forms [see here](https://uk.mathworks.com/help/matlab/ref/mexception.html#mw_e5712c7f-3862-42fa-9a8f-8de992cdc6d4)),
+this document seeks to outline the format an error identifier should take as well as establish a list of standard common error identifiers.

+Also due to the fact that MATLAB has changed its method of error identification between versions in the past, this document establishes its scheme based on the most recent currently used version (2020b).

 ## Decision

-As MATLAB standards do not enforce a particular style of error statement,
-this document seeks to outline the format an error identifier should take as well as establish a list of standard common error identifiers.

 Following discussions it was decided that it would be useful to have a standard format with 3 components, in the following format
 expanding upon that intially outlined in [ADR 21](./0021-errors-and-warnings.md).